 Bachelor’s Degree in suitable field of study from an accredited college or university.

 Suitable fields of study, including the minimum number of expected accounting credits, should be determined separately by each state in accordance with the nature and complexity of its industry as well as its identified staffing needs.
+In addition to accounting, other suitable fields of study may include but are not limited to business; finance; actuarial science; insurance; and risk management.

 Preferred: